-For all suspensions, the student may not participate in any extra-curricular activity/practice that day and will receive a "0" for participation grade in each class they miss.
-All missed assignments/tests must be made up on the day the student returns to school.
+For all suspensions, the student may not participate in any extra-curricular activity or practice that day and will receive a "0" for participation grade in each class they miss.
+No credit will be awarded for any assignments missed on the day(s) of suspension.
+All assessments must be made up on the day the student returns to school.
 It is the responsibility of the student to schedule make-up work with the teacher.